Anton15K/Nasa-SpaceApp-Challenge-2024/README.md

 This is done in [Data_Filter_Algorithm.py](Data_Filter_Algorithm.py) file.
 2. **AI:** Then, a Bidirectional LSTM model processes the updated data and spots the earthquakes.
 The AI model is in [this directory](gangsta_car).
-3. **Result** In the end, the time, when the earthquake begins is calculated from the output of AI.
+3. **Result**: In the end, the time, when the earthquake begins is calculated from the output of AI.
 This is done in the [main file](main.py).
 ## **Installation**